Golden Eagle Pictures

 Juvenile Golden Eagles are a much darker brown on the head and body, but are easily identified by the wide white band at the base of the tail.
 Juveniles also have a white wrist patch that can be seen for several years.
 The young birds molt into adult plumage when they are three to four years old.

-Beginning Hawkwatchers often confuse adult Golden Eagles in the air with juvenile Bald Eagles and Turkey Vultures, but with experience, learn to recognize the differences by wing and body proportions and by wing beat.
-Many field guides use the exact same silhouette for Bald and Golden Eagles, which is incorrect.
+Beginning Hawkwatchers often confuse adult Golden Eagles with juvenile Bald Eagles and Turkey Vultures, but with experience, learn to recognize the differences by wing and body proportions and by wing beat.
+Some field guides incorrectly use the exact same silhouette for Bald and Golden Eagles. compare eagle silhouette for identification

 Which Eagle is on U.S. Coins?

-There are examples of U.S. coins that do depict Bald Eagles.
+Here are two other examples of U.S. coins that depict Bald Eagles.
 Examples:

-The 1796 No Stars Quarter Eagle - unfeathered tarsi holding arrows and olive branch.
-Liberty Quarter Eagle (1840-1907) and Liberty Seated Half Dollar (1839-1891) - unfeathered tarsi and also notice the heavy, thick Bald Eagle type bill.
+The 1796 No Stars Quarter Eagle (see photo) shows unfeathered tarsi holding arrows and olive branch.
+On the Liberty Quarter Eagle (1840-1907) (see photo) notice the notice the heavy, thick bald eagle type beak.
+And on the Liberty Seated Half Dollar (1839-1891) (see photo) you can see unfeathered tarsi and the Bald Eagle type beak.

 Back to All Eagle photos